A Quantitative Geometric Approach to Neural-Network Smoothness: Complete experimental specifications and results

+\paragraph{Duality} The results in~\cref{tb:dual2} show that the results of LipSDP and GeoLIP on two-layer-network $\ell_2$-FGL estimation are exactly the same, which empirically demonstrates the duality between LipSDP and GeoLIP, as discussed in~\cref{sec:dual}.
+Though~\citet{anti_lipSDP} showed that the most precise version of LipSDP is invalid for estimating an upper bound of $\ell_2$-FGL, our dual-program argument shows that the less precise version of LipSDP is correct.

-More interestingly, we showed that GeoLIP's approximation factor for $\ell_2$-FGL estimation on two layer networks is $\sqrt{\frac{\pi}{2}}\approx 1.253$.
-The $\ell_2$-FGL is very close to the sampled lower bound of true Lipschitz constant in~\cref{tb:dual2}.
-On the other hand, because the result from GroLIP is an upper bound of FGL, and this result is not much greater than the sampled lower bound of true Lipschitz constant, this empirically demonstrates that the true Lipschitz constant is not very different from the FGL on two-layer networks.
+\paragraph{Precision}We showed that GeoLIP's approximation factor for the $\ell_2$-FGL estimation on two layer networks is $\sqrt{\frac{\pi}{2}}\approx 1.253$ in~\cref{thm:2-FGL}.
+The $\ell_2$-FGL from GeoLIP is very close to the sampled lower bound of true Lipschitz constant in~\cref{tb:dual2}.
+On the other hand, because the result from GeoLIP is an upper bound of FGL, and this result is not much greater than the sampled lower bound of true Lipschitz constant, this empirically demonstrates that the true Lipschitz constant is not very different from the FGL on two-layer networks.